-An individual Developmental plan (IDP) is developed for each student found eligible for Learning Support services.
+An individual Development plan (IDP) is developed for each student found eligible for Learning

+Support services.
 Accommodations and inclusive arrangements for a student with an IDP may include, but are not limited to additional time, rest period, access to ICT, scribe, reader, communicator and prompter.
 All the accommodations will be aligned with the IBO, as mentioned in the document for candidates with special assessment needs.
-The Handbook of procedures for the Middle Years Programme and Diploma Programme Candidates with special assessment needs will detail the standardized access arrangements for candidates with higher incidence learning support requirements, including dyslexia, vision impairments, hearing impairments, information processing challenges and physical challenges.
+Candidates with special assessment needs will detail the standardized access arrangements for candidates with higher incidence learning support requirements, including dyslexia, information processing challenges and physical challenges.